ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 it is recommended that you start from the default configuration and extend the list of ``paths`` with the directory where your custom CMOR tables are stored.

-If you have data that is not described in a CMOR table at all, you can use the :class:`esmvalcore.cmor.table.NoInfo` class to indicate that no CMOR table is available.
-In that case you will need to provide all necessary facets for finding and saving the data in the :ref:`recipe <recipe>` or :class:`~esmvalcore.dataset.Dataset`, and
+If you have data that is not described in a CMOR table at all and do not need interoperability with typical climate model data, you can use the :class:`esmvalcore.cmor.table.NoInfo` class to indicate that no CMOR table is available.
+In that case you will need to provide all necessary facets for loading and saving the data in the :ref:`recipe <recipe>` or :class:`~esmvalcore.dataset.Dataset`, and
 :ref:`CMOR checks <cmor_check_strictness>` will be skipped.